marcllort/CanITravelTo_Backend/readme.md

 `ssh -i keypair.pem ubuntu@[Public-DNS] (i.e= whatever.eu-west-3.compute.amazonaws.com)`

 ##### New deployments:
-So far, I have a simple bash script responsible of checking if there have been new "pushes" in git, and if there's been, it updates automatically the version deployed to the one in Github.
+So far, I have a simple bash script responsible for checking if there have been new "pushes" in git, and if there's been, it updates automatically the version deployed to the one in Github.
 This process is a service (cronjob) that runs daily, but for now I have it disabled and I run it manually once I do changes.

 ## Backend GoLang

-Backend is written in Go, and using *Gin framework* for the http requests.
+Backend is being written in Go, and using *Gin framework* for the http requests.
 The connection with the mySQL DB is done with *go-sql-driver*.
-Now, there are two microservices, one for data retrieval, and the other one that handles the requests.
+Now, there are two microservices, one for data retrieval, and the other one handling the requests.

 When working on local, you should connect to *localhost:8080/travel*.
 If testing with the hosted backend in EC2, *publicIP:8080/travel*.